Gchism94/QuartoQuest/docs/_build/html/_sources/installation_guide.rst.txt

 Support
 -------

-For assistance with configuring your repository or troubleshooting the autograder workflow, please refer to the [FAQ](link-to-faq) or [submit an issue](link-to-github-issues) on the GitHub repository page.
+For assistance with configuring your repository or troubleshooting the autograder workflow, please `submit an issue <https://github.com/Gchism94/jupyterquest/issues>`_ on the GitHub repository page.